Two of four suspended APSU women’s basketball players have also been charged with shoplifting.

 On Sunday, Nov.
 8, guard Kasey Kidwell was cited for theft of property in the form of shoplifting.

 According to a Clarksville Police report, Kidwell improperly scanned 10 items at the Walmart on Wilma Rudolph Boulevard, reportedly replacing the merchandise with items of lesser value.
 Kidwell then passed the store’s point of sale, taking merchandise valued at $59.29.
 Loss prevention officer Matthew Campbell proceeded to notify law enforcement.

 She was arrested and charged Nov.
 16 for five counts of shoplifting.
 Kidwell was later released on a $5,000 bond and was scheduled to appear in Montgomery County General Sessions on Dec.
-14. Her charges have since been dropped.
+14. Her charges have since been dropped and expunged.

 The suspension of Sawyer, Bennell and Kidwell was announced in a statement by Gerald Harrison, director of athletics.
 Head coach David Midlick additionally made known the suspension of D’Shara Booker following the Governors’ season-opening win against North Alabama.
 Booker returned to the program on Dec.
 12.

 “Each player’s suspension is due to a violation of team and athletics department policy but is not coronavirus related,” according to the statement.

 When asked for further comment, Harrison and the athletic department declined to discuss the arrest or the suspensions.